Nojel Eastern: College career

 As a freshman at Purdue, Eastern averaged 2.9 points, 2.5 rebounds and 1.1 assists per game in the role of a defensive specialist off the bench.
 After the season, he declared for the 2018 NBA draft without hiring an agent, before withdrawing from the draft.
 On March 9, 2019, Eastern scored a career-high 15 points in a 70–57 win over Northwestern.
 In his sophomore season, he became a regular starter and averaged 7.5 points, a team-high 5.5 rebounds, 2.5 assists and 1.1 steals per game, earning Big Ten Conference All-Defensive honors.
 Eastern became the first Purdue point guard to lead the team in rebounding since at least 1954.
 By the time he was a junior, he became Purdue's top defender, with the ability to guard all five positions.
 As a junior, Eastern averaged 4.9 points, four rebounds and 2.7 assists per game, earning Big Ten All-Defensive accolades for a second time.
 He led his team in assists and steals.
 Following the season, he declared for the 2020 NBA draft.

 On May 12, 2020, Eastern announced that he would transfer from Purdue.
 Two days later, he committed to Michigan for his senior season.
 However, on June 17, Eastern announced that he would not play for Michigan after he was unable to clear the admission to the school.
 On August 6, 2020, Eastern committed to continue his career at Howard.
-Before playing a game, he quit the team on January 3, 2021 to pursue a professional career and train for the 2021 NBA draft.
+Before playing a game, he quit the team on January 3, 2021, to pursue a professional career and train for the 2021 NBA draft.

 Professional career

+Rayos de Hermosillo (2023)

-Eastern joined the Long Island Nets for training camp after a successful tryout.
-However, he was waived on October 27.
+After going undrafted in the 2021 NBA draft, Eastern joined the Long Island Nets for training camp after a successful tryout.
+However, he was waived on October 27, 2021.

-In March 10, 2023, Eastern debut at Hermosillo with Rayos de Hermosillo.
-Actually plays Circuito de Baloncesto de la Costa del Pacífico.
+On March 10, 2023, Eastern debuted with the Rayos de Hermosillo of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+He earned All-Star honors.

+Halcones Rojos Veracruz (2023)

+On August 4, 2023, Eastern signed with Halcones Rojos Veracruz from the Mexican LNBP.

+Iowa Wolves (2023–present)

+On October 29, 2023, Eastern was picked 41st overall in the 2023 NBA G League draft by the Iowa Wolves.
+In a 125-120 victory over the Stockton Kings on February 8, 2025, he scored a career-high 34 points.
+In the 2024-25 season, Eastern averaged 12.9 points, 2.9 assists, 5.4 rebounds and 1.4 steals per game.
+He was signed by the Minnesota Timberwolves on September 17.
+Eastern was waived the following day.
+On November 6, 2025, Eastern was named to the Iowa Wolves opening night roster.